SENUFO Rhythm Pounder (Pombibele)

 - Calling the Dead: The word Pombibele translates roughly to "those who give birth to the Poro."
 During the funerals of elder society members, young initiates grasp the figure by the arms or torso and strike its heavy cylindrical base against the earth.
 This deep thudding rhythm is believed to call the souls of the ancestors to attend the funeral and guide the deceased to the afterlife.

-2. The Primordial Mother
+2. The primordial mother

 The figure represents Katioleo, the supreme primordial mother of the Senufo.
 Her elongated torso, prominent breasts, and serene downcast expression symbolize fertility, ancient wisdom, and the continuation of the lineage.